supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 # Microsoft Fabric - Fabric Analyst in a Day - Lab 7

-Contents
+# Contents

-Introduction
+- Introduction
-Power BI
+- Power BI
-Task 1: Auto-Create Report
+	- Task 1: Auto-Create Report
-Task 2: Configure background for a New report
+	- Task 2: Configure background for a New report
-Task 3: Add Header to the report
+	- Task 3: Add Header to the report
-Task 4: Add KPIs to the report
+	- Task 4: Add KPIs to the report
-Task 5: Add Line chart to the report
+	- Task 5: Add Line chart to the report
-Task 6: Save the report
+	- Task 6: Save the report
-Task 7: Configure Year column in Date table
+	- Task 7: Configure Year column in Date table
-Task 8: Configure Month Name column in Date table
+	- Task 8: Configure Month Name column in Date table
-Task 9: Format Line chart
+	- Task 9: Format Line chart
-Task 10: Connect Power BI Desktop to Semantic model Task 11: Add new data to simulate Direct Lake Mode Clean up Lab environment
+	- Task 10: Connect Power BI Desktop to Semantic model
+	- Task 11: Add new data to simulate Direct Lake Mode
+- Clean up Lab environment
-References
+- References

-Introduction
+# Introduction

-In this course you have beenintroduced to the Lakehouse, ingested data from different data sources into the Lakehouse,  set a refresh schedule for the data sources and created a data model .
+In this course you have been introduced to the Lakehouse, ingested data from different data sources into the Lakehouse,  set a refresh schedule for the data sources and created a data model .
 Now you are going to create a report.

 By the end of this lab, you will have learned:
-•	How to auto-create a report
+	- How to auto-create a report
-•	How to build a report starting from a blank canvas
+	- How to build a report starting from a blank canvas
-•	How to build a report using Power BI Desktop
+	- How to build a report using Power BI Desktop
-•	How to experience Direct Lake mode resulting in data automatically refreshing Power BI
+	- How to experience Direct Lake mode resulting in data automatically refreshing

+# Power BI

-Task 1: Auto-Create Report
+## Task 1: Auto-Create Report

 Let’s start by using the auto-create report option.
 And later in the lab, we will re-create the report we have in Power BI.

 1. Let’s navigate back to the Fabric workspace you created in the earlier lab.

 2. From the bottom of the left panel select Fabric experience selector icon.

 3. Fabric experience dialog opens.
 Select Power BI.
 You will be navigated to Power BI Home page.

 4. Select New Report from the top menu.

 5. You will be navigated to Build your first report screen.
 There will be options to build report using excel, csv, enter data manually or to pick a published semantic model.
 We have created a semantic model in the previous labs.
 Let’s use that.
 Select Pick a published semantic model option.

 6. Pick a dataset to use in your report page opens.
 Notice we have multiple options.
 Select sm_FAIAD.

 	a. sm_FAIAD: This is the semantic model we have created and want to use to build the report.

 	b. lh_FAIAD: This is the lakehouse where we ingested all the data into.

 	c.
 Units by Supplier: This is the dataset we created using T-SQL.

 	d.
 DataflowsStagingWarehouse: This is the staging warehouse which is created by default.
 We did not use this as we did not stage data.

 	e.
 DataflowsStagingLakehouse: This is the staging lakehouse which is created by default.
 We did not use this as we did not stage data.

 7. Click the arrow next to Auto-create report button.
 Notice there are two options, Auto-create report and Create a blank report.
 Let’s try auto-creating, so select Auto-create report.

 8. Power BI will start auto creating the report.
 Notice there is an option to Pre-select data, if we choose too.
 Once the report is ready, a dialog appears on the top right of the screen.
 Select View report now or it will autoload in a few seconds.

 Checkpoint: You will have a report which looks like the screenshot below.
 There are a few KPIs and some trend visuals.
 This is a good start if you are analyzing a new model and need a jumpstart.
 Note: Notice on the top menu, you have the option to Edit the report or view some of the data as tables.
 Feel free to explore these options.